xiangliu-rs/course/README.md

 ## Learning Outcomes
 By the end of the course, participants will be able to:
+1. understand what are the diversity metrics and how to calculate them.
 1. Acquire and preprocess multispectral satellite imagery for vegetation studies.
-2. Derive spectral indices (e.g., NDVI, EVI) and texture metrics relevant to plant diversity.
+2. Derive spectral indices (e.g., NDVI, EVI) and specture divesity metrics and texture metrics relevant to plant diversity.
 3. Integrate field observations with raster predictors to build species richness models in R.
 4. Evaluate and compare predictive models using cross-validation and spatial blocking.
 5. Communicate and visualize model outputs (maps, uncertainty, and feature importance).

-## Schedule Overview (3 Days)
+## Schedule Overview (3 weeks, 2hours per week)
-### Day 1: Foundations of Remote Sensing in R
+### Week 1: Calculate species divesity in R
 - Course orientation and data overview
-- Accessing satellite data (Sentinel-2, Landsat) with `terra`
-- Reprojection, mosaicking, and cloud masking workflows
+- Cumpute speceis divetsity metrics
 - Computing spectral indices (NDVI, EVI) and raster statistics
 - Lab: Build a reproducible preprocessing script for your study area

-### Day 2: Feature Engineering and Model Design
+### Week 2: Feature Engineering and Model Design
 - Linking plot-based plant diversity data with raster predictors using `sf`
 - Creating habitat and landscape metrics (texture, fragmentation)
 - Exploratory data analysis and collinearity checks
 - Modeling species richness with `caret` / `tidymodels` (RF, GBM)
 - Lab: Train baseline models and evaluate with k-fold and spatial cross-validation

-### Day 3: Assessment, Mapping, and Communication
+### Week 3: Assessment, Mapping, and Communication
 - Model diagnostics (variable importance, partial dependence)
 - Uncertainty quantification and spatial residual analysis
 - Generating prediction maps and tiling large areas